Hashaleen420/Flixorent/README.md

 📺 Android TV & Chromecast: Fully optimized for TV D-pads and built-in casting support for the big screen.

-🌍 Multi-Language: Native support for English and Spanish.
+🌍 Multi-Language: Native support for English, Spanish, French, German, Italian, Arabic, Russian and Portuguese.

 🎮 Play Your Way
 Flixorent puts the choice in the user's hands.
 You aren't locked into one way of watching: